danriedl/engular/adev/src/content/guide/di/di-in-action.md

 # DI in action

-This guide explores additional features of dependency injection in Angular.
+This guide explores additional features of dependency injection in Engular.

 ## Custom providers with `@Inject`